Constantine P. Carambelas-Sgourdas reports from Cremona

 Cremona Musica takes place on an annual basis during the end of September and is considered to be one of the world’s largest and most important musical meeting points.
 Distinguished instrument makers, publishers, musicians, music critics, researchers and other professionals dealing with music visit the beautiful Italian city in northern Italy, birthplace of Claudio Monteverdi, Nicola Amati, Andrea Guarneri and Antonio Stradivari, in order to take part.

-Furthermore, one had the opportunity to attend a number of round tables, discussions, lectures and presentations of new publications, books or recordings.
+Furthermore, one had the opportunity to attend a number of roundtable discussions, lectures and presentations of new publications, books or recordings.

 Renowned Italian pianist Roberto Prosseda who is artistic director of Cremona Musica, and his wonderful team, had succeeded for yet another year to offer high quality events.